TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/UseSiteInTypoScript.rst

     data = site:customConfigKey.nested.value

-To access the current siteLanguage use the `siteLanguage` prefix:
+To access the current siteLanguage use the :ref:`siteLanguage <t3tsref:data-type-siteLanguage>` prefix:

 .. code-block:: typoscript